-Provision for children with special educational needs is a matter for the college as a whole.
+Provision for children with special educational needs is a matter for the school.
 It is each teacher's responsibility to plan and provide for students with SEND in his or her class, and to be aware that these needs may be present in different learning situations.
-All staff are responsible for helping to meet an individual's special educational needs and for following the college's procedures for identifying, assessing and making provision to meet those needs.
+All staff are responsible for helping to meet an individual's special educational needs and for following the school's procedures for identifying, assessing, and making provision to meet those needs.